gomorpheus/morpheus-docs/release_notes/current.rst

 **NSX-T Integration** Enhancements

 - Create and manage NSX-T load balancers for NSX-T
-- Create and manage load balance monitors
+- Create and manage load balancer monitors
-- Create and manage load balance pools and pool members
+- Create and manage load balancer pools and pool members
-- Create an manage virtual servers for NSX-T
+- Create and manage virtual servers for NSX-T
 - Reserve and release IP addresses NSX-T IP pools when provisioning and decommissioning

 .. image:: /images/releases/422/nsxt.png